misje/opencti-wazuh-connector/docs/source/opencti.rst

 OpenCTI's :octiu:`own documentation <getting-started>` is well worth a read in order to get familiar with the platform.
-This connector documentation will not go into detail about how OpenCTI works, how to set it up and how to use it.
+This connector documentation will not go into detail about how OpenCTI works, how to set it up or how to use it.
 However, it will attempt to introduce new (Wazuh) users to OpenCTI and briefly describe important concepts of the platform.